ZacharyHRQ/ETI-Assignment/README.md

 ### Architecture of microservices

 There are 3 microservices (Passenger, Driver and Trips).
 The Passenenger service will handle the creation and updating of passenger information.
 The Driver service will handle the creation and updating of driver information.
 The Trip service will handle the creation of trips and retrieving of trip information.
 These 3 services will have an MySQL database connected to fetch and store data.

 ### Separation of concerns for passenger and driver users

 It is best practices to allow each portion of the program to handle one portion of application logic.
 In this case, the choice to separate the passenger and driver was to allow each microservice to handle one set of logic.

-### Component UI
+### Why use reactjs

-The use of component ui for reusability and
+Reactjs is a component based web framework which makes User interface resuable which is a good practice of Do not repeat yourself (DRY).

 ## Architecture Diagram